Exawind/nalu-wind/docs/source/user/nalu_run/turbine_modeling.rst

 .. inpfile:: actuator.turbine_base_pos

-   The position of the turbine base for actuator-line simulations
+   The position of the turbine base for actuator-line/disk simulations

 .. inpfile:: actuator.num_force_pts_blade

-   The number of actuator points along each blade for actuator-line simulations
+   The number of actuator points along each blade for actuator-line/disk simulations

 .. inpfile:: actuator.num_force_pts_tower

-   The number of actuator points along the tower for actuator-line simulations.
+   The number of actuator points along the tower for actuator-line/disk simulations.

 .. inpfile:: actuator.nacelle_cd